Egypt Adventure

 At the end of your tour, you are transferred to your hotel the Sofitel Old Cataract.

-Philae Temple.
-According to the Ancient Egyptians, the goddess Isis traveled all over Egypt gathering her husband Osiris's remains after he was cut to pieces by his evil brother.
-On Philae Island, where she found his heart, the Egyptians built a sacred temple to Isis, goddess of purity, sexuality, nature and protection.
+Meet your guide in the lobby of your hotel and take a motorboat ride to the island of Agilika to visit the Philae Temple.
+According to the Ancient Egyptians, the goddess Isis travelled all over Egypt gathering her husband Osiris's remains after he was cut to pieces by his evil brother.
+On this island, she found his heart, where the Egyptians built the sacred temple for her.

-During the tour you will have the chance to meet with Nubian people and invite you for tea at their typical houses.
+Later, visit an authentic Nubian Village where you will find friendly residents and brightly painted homes, often adorned with drawings and colours.
+During the tour you will have the chance to meet with Nubian people over traditional tea in their typical houses.

 Transfer by air-conditioned vehicle to Cairo Airport for your final departure.